 I am always blending.
-I don’t think I ever just use something as it comes.
+I don’t think I ever just use anything as it comes.

-Just enough to remove the shine so the poly will have something to adhere to.
+You want to do this just enough to remove the shine so the Polyshades will have something to adhere to.

 I don’t count that as sanding, by the way.
 So easy!

-“Sanding” is that thing you do for hours with the electric sander.
+“Sanding” is that thing you do for hours on end with an electric sander.
 Ugh.

-Wipe away the dust well then apply the Minwax PolyShades with a foam or bristle brush.
+Next, be sure to wipe away the dust well and then apply the Minwax PolyShades with a foam or bristle brush.

 Here it is with one coat.